mattmakai/fullstackpython.com/source/content/pages/11-misc/1104-change-log.markdown

 ## 2014
 ###
+* Adding new security resources and splitting HTTPS resources into their own section.
 * Split out Djangular resources into a separate section.
 * New NoSQL Python client resources.
 * Added new API resources for integration and creation.